Kara-Zor-El/Kara-Zor-El/readme.md

 ## :woman_technologist: About Me:
 - I'm a Student who does programming in her spare time!
 - I love working on projects in a variety of languages in her spare time
-- I have experiences in Flutter/Dart, Rust, HTML, CSS, JS, Java, Processing, Arduino, C and C#
+- I have experiences in Flutter/Dart, Go, HTML, CSS, JS, Java, Processing, Arduino, C and C#
 - I tend to be most familiar in Rust and Flutter/Dart
 - Fun fact: I love 3D Printing